mrtobychow/TobyChow.github.io/wiki/README.md

 ## Search Wikipedia for all available articles on a topic

 ### Features
-- Built with no JavaScript libraries or frameworks
+- Built without JavaScript libraries or frameworks
 - Get a random page from Wikipedia
 - Recent search bar to view past queries